Loch Nan Uamh Viaduct

 Loch Nan Uamh Viaduct, Railway viaduct in Highland, Scotland

-The viaduct opened in 1901 as part of the West Highland Extension Railway, connecting Fort William to Mallaig through the Scottish Highlands.
+The viaduct opened in 1901 as part of the West Highland Extension Railway, linking Fort William to Mallaig through the Scottish Highlands.
+This railway line brought vital transport connections to one of Scotland's most remote regions.

 The structure stands near Loch nan Uamh, where Prince Charles Edward Stuart departed Scotland in 1746 after the Jacobite uprising.